-Glycemic index diet: What's behind the claims
+Low-glycemic index diet: What's behind the claims?

-Why you might follow the GI diet
+Why you might follow a low-GI diet

 - Need help planning and eating healthier meals